NCEAS/eml/docs/eml-semantic-annotations-primer.md

 This element is a container for any supplemental non-EML metadata that pertains to the resource, and can reference any element in the EML record that has an id.
 Additional information may be found in the [eml-semantics module] section.

-An annotation in `additionalMetadata` uses the `describes` element as the subject, so can reference any EML element(s) with an id.
+An annotation in `additionalMetadata` uses the `describes` element as the subject, so it can reference any EML element(s) with an id.